Field Notes · 07 May 2026 · Ground Up Guides

 Sanitary Sewer Plan

 The sanitary sewer plan shows the collection system that carries wastewater away from your lot.
-Sanitary sewer is a gravity system — it flows downhill.
-The plan shows pipe sizes, manhole locations, invert elevations, and the direction of flow.
+Sanitary sewer is a gravity system, so the plan shows pipe sizes, manhole locations, invert elevations, and flow direction.

 Sheet 04